 Preprimary classes are eligible to participate in the NSLP and SBP when they are conducted in a school having classes of primary or higher grades, regardless of whether such preprimary classes are recognized as part of the educational system of the state.
 They may be approved for meal benefits by completing Applications for Free and Reduced-Price School Meals.
 If these children are NOT enrolled, they must not be reported as part of the site's free and/or reduced-price eligible counts on the claim for reimbursement nor the Low-Income Student Count Report.
 Only the meals served to these children may be reported on the claim for reimbursement.
+NOTE: A preprimary child (example: 3-year-old) cannot be enrolled in the school district unless an IEP or 504 plan is available for that child.
+Reference FNS Instruction 776-7, Rev. 1, 6/6/88.

-DIRECT CERTIFICATION (Reference page 65 of USDA Eligibility Manual-2014)
+DIRECT CERTIFICATION (Reference page 44 of USDA Eligibility Manual-2015)

-- A. Direct certification is a simplified method of determining some children's eligibility for free meals under the NSLP, SBP, or free milk under the SMP without having the family complete an Application for Free and Reduced-Price School Meals or a free milk application.
-NOTE: All LEAs MUST participate in direct certification. - 1.
-All students' eligibility status must be recorded in the State Agency Student Information System-The WAVE. - 2.
+A. Direct certification is a simplified method of determining some children's eligibility for free meals under the NSLP, SBP, or free milk under the SMP without having the family complete an Application for Free and Reduced-Price School Meals or a free milk application.
+NOTE: All LEAs MUST participate in direct certification.

+- 1. All students' eligibility status must be recorded in the State Agency Student Information System-The WAVE. - 2.
 The WAVE identifies each student as follows:

-0.4 The last term of the la 01 Identified through direct certification -SNAP only 02 Identified as foster child (not subject to verification)-Foster child who was directly certified 03 Identified as foster child (categorically eligible)-Foster child who was NOT directly certified 04 Identified through homeless/migrant/runaway liaison list-Directly certified 05 Identified through income-eligible Head Start 06 Identified through Even Start 07 Identified as residential students in RCCIs 08 Identified as nonapplicants approved by local officials 09 Identified based on SNAP/TANF/FDPIR case number submitted on an application (categorically eligible) 10 Identified based on income/household size information submitted on an application (do not include foster children) 11 Eligible due to Provision 2 or 3 school or Community Eligibility School 12 Identified through direct certification-TANF only 13 Identified through direct certification-FDPIR only 14 Identified as homeless/migrant/runaway based on application (not directly certified) 15 Identified as directly certified other (do not include these categories: SNAP, TANF, FDPIR, foster, homeless, migrant, runaway, Head Start, Even Start) ОТ Identified in some other way other than listed above NA The student is NOT eligible for free or reduced lunch
+01 Identified through direct certification -SNAP only 02 Identified as foster child (not subject to verification)-Foster child who was directly certified 03 Identified as foster child (categorically eligible)-Foster child who was NOT directly certified 04 Identified through homeless/migrant/runaway liaison list-Directly certified 05 Identified through income-eligible Head Start 06 Identified through Even Start 07 Identified as residential students in RCCIs 08 Identified as nonapplicants approved by local officials 09 Identified based on SNAP/TANF/FDPIR case number submitted on an application (categorically eligible) 10 Identified based on income/household size information submitted on an application (do not include foster children) 11 Eligible due to Provision 2 or 3 school or Community Eligibility School 12 Identified through direct certification-TANF only 13 Identified through direct certification-FDPIR only 14 Identified as homeless/migrant/runaway based on application (not directly certified) 15 Identified as directly certified other (do not include these categories: SNAP, TANF, FDPIR, foster, homeless, migrant, runaway, Head Start, Even Start) OT Identified in some other way other than listed above NA The student is NOT eligible for free or reduced lunch